ScalaGameDev/awesome-scala/README.md

 ### Closed-Source

 * [Rat Trap](https://play.google.com/store/apps/details?id=com.regblanc.rattrap&hl=en) - Rat Trap is a small and addictive puzzle game, where your role is to protect your reserve of cheese by carefully positioning blocking elements to prevent the rat from reaching it and eventually trap it.
 * [ScalaQuest](https://www.kickstarter.com/projects/andanthor/scalaquest-a-game-to-learn-scala) `pre-release` - An online game to learn Scala.
 Battle Goblins and Wizards and face all kinds of challenges while learning a new programming language.
+Written using [Phaser.js](https://phaser.io) and the [Play Framework](https://playframework.com).
 * [WinSmash](https://play.google.com/store/apps/details?id=com.regblanc.winsmash&hl=en) - WinSmash is a classic arcade game that pays homage to the late Microsoft Windows XP by reminding nostalgic people of the good old days.

 ### Mini-games